kamyu1537/WFDedicatedServer/README.md

 ## How to Run the Server

 > [!WARNING]
-> To operate the server properly, you must purchase the WebFishing game on a separate account.
-Log in with this account on a different computer with Steam running.
+> To operate the server, you must run the server on a separate computer using a dedicated account where Webfishing has been purchased.

 Start the server using one of the following commands:
 - `dotnet WFDS.Server.dll`